 You ever seen TV shows about Police chases?
 On these shows you see Police chasing down criminals in a car chase, or running through alleyways after being caught on CCTV.
 When a Policeman catches a suspect they will physical grapple them and put them on the floor, read them their rights and then put them under arrest.

 This is a great illustration of something God wants us to do in our lives as sold-out followers of Jesus.
 Today’s verse says may my words and my thoughts be acceptable to you, O LORD.
 Yet, I don’t know about you but so often we can think thoughts that are so against how we know we should live as Christians.

 God may have transformed us on the inside, but sometimes our minds still need renewing.
 There are now as Christians, certain thought patterns and ways of thinking that we have to ditch if we’re to move forward in all God has for us and really be ‘burning ones’ for Him.

 Sometimes out of the blue, we can find ourselves thinking angry thoughts towards someone, we might be tempted to think lustfully, pride-fully, arrogantly, selfishly or jealously towards someone, but like the writer of today’s Psalm we have to be sure to make our thoughts acceptable to God.
 How do you do this?

-Cube Challenge: Put into practice this principle this into practice throughout this weekend – intentionally put wrong thoughts UNDER ARREST.
+Cube Challenge: Put into practice this principle this into this coming week – intentionally put wrong thoughts UNDER ARREST.